phelipetls/blog/content/posts/getting-salesforce-reports-with-vba/index.md

 need for a library to understand the complexity of an Excel archive.

 And I gotta say, VBA is kind of a hard, its ecosystem is not great, obviously.
 But I was very impressed by what it can do, despite of its shortcomings.
-It's still a programming language after all.

 Nonetheless, it was still fun to write this.